College Ready @ Badger Precollege

 Comprehensive

-We’ve partnered with UW–Madison Admissions, the Office of Student Financial Aid and the Career Exploration Center to provide presentations and discussions on college admissions, financial aid, choosing a major, navigating college and more.
-Students will have the opportunity to ask questions in a small group setting during live Q&A sessions featuring the same UW–Madison professionals who assist incoming undergrads on their college-bound journeys.
+We’ve partnered with UW-Madison Admissions, the Office of Student Financial Aid, the Career Exploration Center, and more to provide information on college admissions, financial aid, choosing a major and more.
+Students will have the opportunity to interact with the same UW–Madison professionals who assist incoming undergraduates on their college-bound journeys.

 This is a general, sample itinerary.
 A formalized itinerary, packing list, and necessary forms will be provided after registration.